Contribute to ChatPhysics

 If you would like to submit a proposal please click the button below and fill out our Google form.
 The team will be in touch as soon as possible regarding your proposal.

-If you’re interested in hosting a Thursday chat on our Twitter, you can fill out the form below!
-Chats happen on Thursday evenings at either 7PM or 9PM GMT, and are open to anyone who work in physics education.
+If you’re interested in hosting a chat on our Twitter account, please fill out the form below and someone will get back to you.
+Chats happen on Thursdays and the timing depends on the host for that week.
+Chat hosting opportunities are open to anyone who works in physics education.